 - Any kind of diaper rash that won’t go away with standard creams or other remedies

-Because yeast infections have to be treated with antifungals and don’t respond to over-the-counter diaper rash remedies, it will likely require a trip to the pediatrician to get this cleared up!
+Because yeast infections have to be treated with an antifungal medication and they don’t respond to over-the-counter diaper rash remedies, it will likely require a trip to the pediatrician to get this cleared up.

 This is a bit of a random one as far as smells go, but I’ve seen many people report this one over the years.
 There doesn’t appear to be any concerning medical reason that your baby’s pee or poop would smell like onions so it’s probably nothing to be too alarmed about.

-What if the diaper smells like burnt rubber?
+What if the baby poop smells like burnt rubber?